 Eating with other people is one of life’s simplest pleasures, whether that’s as a family, as a couple or with a large group.
-Many people with vision impairment or blindness may feel awkward dining with others, but they shouldn’t be.
+Many people with vision impairment or blindness can find it challenging.

 Our three-hour Dining Skills course offers guidance, so you can eat with confidence and avoid any potentially embarrassing pitfalls.